Elering/estfeed-datahub-docs/eng/40-migration.md

 ## Added functionality

-Compared to the previous Datahub, the new Datahub has the following new functionalities already developed or under development:
+Compared to the previous Datahub, the new Datahub has the following differences:

-- A new agreement type has been added: [Aggregation agreement](06.6-aggregation-agreement.md).
-- Adding and updating a customer is separated from agreement.
-- There is a new concept of a master metering point.
-- Location data now include ADS’s ADR_ID and comment.
-- A 15-min resolution has been added to reading resolutions.
-- There are new customer types: ENERGY_STORAGE_UNIT, CHARGING_POINT_OPERATOR.
-- The existence and type of production: SOLAR, WIND, HYDRO, BIOGAS, BIOMASS, NATURAL_GAS, OIL_SHALE, OTHER_RENEWABLE, OTHER_NON_RENEWABLE.
-- Numerical values: storage capacity (storageCapacity), storage energy (storageEnergy), production capacity (productionCapacity) and transmission capacity (transmissionCapacity).
-- Transmission grid substation
-- Apartment association ID
-- Charging point ID
-- The resolution of metering data is fixed by energy type in the application configuration and can no longer be controlled in metering data messages.
+- Adding and modifying a customer is independent of the contract.
+If the customer name has been changed in GAVP within the last two years, the name in Estfeed Datahub will remain valid.
+Unfortunately, it is not possible for us to determine which name is correct.
+- The technical data of the metering point has changed; read more about them [here](05-metering-points.md).
-- When transmitting metering data, it is no longer necessary to calculate or transmit the ‘pos’ value.
-Instead, a combination of period start time plus resolution is used.
+- When submitting metering data, it is no longer necessary to calculate or submit the "pos" value.
+Instead, a combination of period start and resolution is used.
-- Definitions of border metering point (BORDER) and border metering point agreement (BORDER_GRID) have been added.
+- Separate definitions have been added for a border metering point (BORDER) and a border metering point contract (BORDER_GRID).
-- Joint Invoice billing metadata can be added as Customer metadata.
+- The ability has been added to submit billing-related data as customer metadata.
-- Datahub now generates GENERAL_SERVICE agreements automatically and distributes this knowledge to grid operator and named supplier
+- The data warehouse automatically generates GENERAL_SERVICE contracts and distributes this information to the grid operator and the designated supplier.
-- Added support for technical users in the API authentication and authorization.
+- Support has been created for technical user accounts required to use the API.
-- The process of receiving and processing metering data has become asynchronous.
-The processing result can be obtained from the `/meter-data/status` service.
+- The process for receiving and processing metering data has changed to asynchronous.
+The processing result can be queried from the service `/meter-data/status`.
-- Reports can be downloaded in JSON format
+- Reports can be downloaded in JSON format, but not in XML format.
-- Market Participant can have more than one EIC range
+- A single market participant can have multiple EIC code ranges.
-- Reading time replaces the previous billing sequence.
-GO can define the reading time of the Metering Data and OS/NS can search for Metering Data by that reading time
+- Instead of _Billing sequence_, _reading time_ is now used.
+The GO can define the _reading time_ value when submitting metering data, and OS/NS can search for metering data based on this value.
+- Metering data can be downloaded from the web interface only one metering point at a time.